Kami Namamasko: Filipino Christmas Carols to Make the Holidays Even Livelier

 “Ngayong Pasko, Magniningning ang Pilipino” (This Christmas, Filipinos Will Shine)

 Local television channel ABS-CBN releases a Christmas station ID each year, giving birth to several Filipino Christmas carols we always want to hear during the season.
-Last 2010’s song was a memorable one because it puts the spotlight on Catholic traditions Filipinos follow during Christmas.
+Last 2010’s song was memorable because it puts the spotlight on Catholic traditions Filipinos follow during Christmas.

 Paskong Anong Saya (Christmas Joy)